 The downside of an uninsulated air mattress is that they can let cold from the ground transfer to you as you sleep.
 In summer during warm temps, this isn’t usually a problem, but at high elevations and with spring and fall temperatures dropping lower, uninsulated air mattresses can result in some cold nights.

 To combat this, Therm-a-Rest uses the aforementioned Triangular Core Matrix design . . . but also adds in its patent-pending heat-reflective ThermaCapture layer that helps trap radiant heat.
 Therm-a-Rest says ThermaCapture can reduce heat loss by 50 percent.

 The result in the Therm-a-Rest NeoAir XLite is a respectable insulation R-value of 3.2.
 What does this really mean?
-Most people can comfortably use the Therm-a-Rest NeoAir XLite for spring, summer and fall backpacking and camping — especially when they pair their sleeping pad with an all-around excellent 20-degree down sleeping bag like the new Therm-a-Rest Parsec (full review on the way, too).
+Most people can comfortably use the Therm-a-Rest NeoAir XLite for spring, summer and fall backpacking and camping — especially when they pair their sleeping pad with an all-around excellent 20-degree down sleeping bag like the new Therm-a-Rest Parsec (read our full Parsec review).

 If you want to try winter backpacking, you’ll want the NeoAir XTherm, which has an R-value of 5.7 (even so, we recommend that anyone heading far off the path in winter also takes a closed-cell pad like the Z Lite Sol, too, not only for the extra insulation but as an emergency backup — in the low chance you experience an air mattress failure, the last place you want that to happen is in the middle of a snow storm).

 The Therm-a-Rest ThermaCapture insulating design does, however, bring up the mattress’ main con: It’s a bit noisy.
 The reflective layer sounds a bit like the sound of a foil paper chip bag crinkling inside the mattress.